New Hampshire Criminal Defense Attorneys

 Class A Misdemeanors - A Class A misdemeanor is more serious than a Class B misdemeanor.

-- A Class A misdemeanor conviction can result in: Up to 1 year in jail, possible probation, and fines of up to $2,000
+- A Class A misdemeanor conviction can result in up to 12 months in jail, possible probation, and fines of up to $2,000

 Class B Misdemeanors - A Class B misdemeanor is the least serious type of criminal charge, but will still show up on your record and can still have a negative impact on your life.